bookiza/bubblin.docs/_posts/2018-01-01-typography.markdown

 ### General advice:

 1. Use lightweight fonts with a specific weight.
-For example, use `Playfair+Display:400` to specify weight of 400 and not load `Playfair+Display:400, 700, 900` or the entire selection unless you really want to.
+For example, use `Playfair+Display:400` to specify weight of 400 and not load `Playfair+Display:400, 700, 900` or the entire selection unless you _really_ need to.

-2. Use `serif` motifs for the body of text, they give a good feel to your book.
-This is opposite to the general design rule of web applications, you might want to note.
+2. Use `serif` motifs for the body of text, they add a professional feel on your book.
+This tip is opposite to the general design advice on web, please note.

 3. Use `viewport units` to scale the text responsively.